Subscribe to updates

 Licensing Committee - Friday, 13th March, 2026 10.30 am

-The Licensing Committee of Isles of Scilly Council was scheduled to consider the results of a consultation on the draft Statement of Licensing Policy and a new Street Trading Policy.
-These items were listed as requiring a decision from the committee.
+The Licensing Committee of the Isles of Scilly Council was scheduled to discuss the proposed new Statement of Licensing Policy for 2026-2031 and a revised Street Trading Policy for 2026.
+The meeting's agenda also included the consideration of draft minutes from the previous meeting.

 Governance Committee - Friday, 13th March, 2026 3.00 pm